 - Affordable cost, flexible pricing models either based on pay-as-you-go, freemium (limited access to free content) or subscription

-- Over-the-top content can be delivered over a vast spectrum of devices such as smartphones, tablets, desktops, smart TVs, wearable devices, and set-top boxes.
-Consumers can access the content on-the-go
+- Delivered on-the-go over a vast spectrum of devices such as smartphones, tablets, desktops, smart TVs, wearable devices, and set-top boxes

-- The OTT services can be easily subscribed and unsubscribed
+- OTT services can be easily subscribed and unsubscribed

-- Access to original video content like web series and latest movies
+- Access to original video content such as web series and latest movies

-- Content-on-demand rather than waiting for a show or movie to air on TV
+- Content-on-demand available rather than waiting for a show or movie to air on TV

 Bare Essential Components of an OTT Platform